scil/LaravelFly/readme.md

   - be configurable to serve in multiple requests (only one instance of the service).
 LaravelFly named it  **WORKER SERVICE**, **WORKER OBJECT** or **COROUTINE-FRIENDLY SERVICE/OBJECT**.
   - to be cloned in each request (one instance in one request).LaravelFly named it **CLONE SERVICE** or **CLONE OBJECT**.
 This way is simple, but often has the problem [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).
 This type is used widely by [laravel-swoole](https://github.com/swooletw/laravel-swoole) and [laravel-s](https://github.com/hhxsv5/laravel-s),  while used rarely by LaravelFly.

-- Extra speed improvements such as middlewares cache, view path cache.
+- Extra speed improvements such as connection pool, middlewares cache, view path cache.

 - Check server info at /laravel-fly/info.
 It's better to view json response in Firefox, instead of Chrome or IE. (This feture is under dev and more infomations will be available.)